-Iñigo Pascual to sing PH version of Disney-Pixar’s ‘Coco’ theme
+WATCH: Iñigo Pascual sings PH version of Disney-Pixar’s ‘Coco’ theme

-Iñigo will be performing the song live for the first time in a free show at the Venice Piazza Grand Canal Mall on November 15, at 4 pm.
+Iñigo performed the song live for the first time in a free show at the Venice Piazza Grand Canal Mall on November 15, at 4 pm.

-Meanwhile, the music video of Iñigo's cover version will be launched on November 19 on VEVO, and will premiere on Channel V on November 20.
+The music video of Iñigo's cover version was launched on November 19 on VEVO, and premiered on Channel V on November 20.
 The music video keeps the message of Coco alive with its focus on family.
 (READ: Pixar's first female supervising animator is Pinoy)

 “I am honored to sing this song because it is about family and remembering the people we love,” Iñigo said.
 “It reminds us to appreciate the love and sacrifice that our families had to make in order for us to arrive where we are.”

 “Remember Me” was composed by Kristen Anderson-Lopez and Robert Lopez of Frozen fame.
 In the film, “Remember Me” is the signature song for beloved performer Ernesto de la Cruz, the idol and inspiration of the movie’s protagonist, Miguel.

 In the film, Miguel defies his family’s ban on music and chases his dream – only to wind up in the colorful Land of the Dead where he meets a trickster and goes on a whirlwind journey to discover his family’s real story.

 “The song is from the point of view of a person hoping to be remembered by a loved one,” said Kristen.
 “But the lyric can be interpreted a few different ways depending on the tempo and tone of the music.”